decay88/Tengri_Shellcode_Loader/README.md

   - Generate an InstallUtil Function to evade application whitelisting
   - Add Sandbox detection techniques
   - Port to earlier versions of the .NET framework

+## USE of HTTPS and DNS loader

+For this the current way that i have found it to work, is making a text file with some text in side (can be anything), hosting it on the Teamserver (Attacks -> Web Drive-By -> Host File) and to then enter https://redirectordomain/textfile into the connectivity check for the beacon when generating the loader.

+This will ensure that it reaches out to HTTPS teamserver if it is reachable

 ## Requirements: